1966 32' Grand Banks 32 Sedan

 • Hull Type: Semi-displacement trawler

-• Construction: Solid fiberglass hull, teak superstructure
+• Construction: Wood hull, teak superstructure

 • Design Reputation: One of the most iconic pocket trawlers ever produced